STORMWATER EDUCATION & OUTREACH EVENTS

 Volunteers who collect litter at least four times per year will receive a certificate of appreciation and recognition on a City 'Adopt' sign posted on each segment end.
 The City will provide bags for the events and will collect full bags upon completion.

 Contact the Public Works Department at 816.969.1800 or via email at firstname.lastname@example.org if you are interested in any of these volunteer opportunities.

 STORMWATER MANAGEMENT PLAN

 The City's Stormwater Management Plan (SWMP) is a requirement of the City's mandated Municipal Separate Storm Sewer System (MS4) permit under the Federal National Pollutant Discharge Elimination System (NPDES) program.
-The City received a new permit from the Missouri Department of Natural Resources (MDNR) that is effective beginning December 1, 2021.
-The City has updated the SWMP to comply with the new MS4 permit requirements.
+The City received a new permit from the Missouri Department of Natural Resources (MDNR) that is effective beginning December 1, 2021, through September 30, 2026.
+The City's SWMP is updated annually, in compliance with the MS4 permit requirements.

 In addition to the outreach events, the City has several educational publications and videos available to aid residents and business owners:

 Development Erosion Control Booklet

 Know Where Your Water Goes Insert